Bernie Sanders on China

 Which policy proposals does Bernie support in this regard?

-Bernie has pushed for China to:
+Bernie has repeatedly cosponsored legislation that pushes for China to:

 - Stop the persecution of all religious practitioners and safeguard fundamental human rights.

-- Release from detention all religious practitioners, Falun Gong members, and prisoners of conscience and end torture and other cruel, inhuman, and degrading treatment.
+- Release all religious practitioners, Falun Gong members, and prisoners of conscience from detention and end torture and other cruel, inhuman, and degrading treatment.

 - Allow the Chinese people to pursue their personal beliefs.